tvdboom/ATOM/docs_sources/api/predicting/transform.md

 -----------

 <div style="font-size:20px">
-<em>method</em> <strong style="color:#008AB8">transform</strong>(X, y=None, pipeline=None, verbose=None)
+<em>method</em> <strong style="color:#008AB8">transform</strong>(X, y=None, verbose=None)
 <span style="float:right">
 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L789">[source]</a>
 </span>
 </div>

-Transform new data through all transformers in the current branch.
-By default, transformers that are applied on the training set only are not used during the transformations.
-Use the `pipeline` parameter to customize this behaviour.
+Transform new data through the current branch.
+Transformers that are only applied on the training set are skipped.
 This method can only be called from atom, not from the models.

 <table style="font-size:16px">
 <tr>